mc-carlessi/mysql-js-workshop/sql-store-programming/sql-store-programming.md

     <copy>DELIMITER ;</copy>
     ```

-10. Our first stored procedure is created,a nd we are now ready toe execute it using the 'CALL' command.
+10. Our first stored procedure is created, and we are now ready to execute it using the 'CALL' command.

     **![orange-dot](./images/orange-square.jpg) mysqlsh>**

     ```sql
-    <copy>CALL helloword;</copy>
+    <copy>CALL helloword_sql;</copy>
     ```

     **OUTPUT:**